StefanNikolikj/Dungeons-and-Dragons-DM-Helper/README.md

 - Stats: in this sector the user can input the statistics of the character, from which the modifiers for their bonuses will be determined.
 - HP and AC: in this sector the user can input the maximum hp and the AC of the character.
 - Proficiencies: in this sector the user can input the proficiency bonus of the character, as well as select which saving throw the character is proficient in.
-- Resistances, Immunities and Vulnerabilities: in this sector the user can input the resistances, immunities and vulnerabilities of the character.
+- Resistances, Immunities and Vulnerabilities: in this sector the user can select the resistances, immunities and vulnerabilities of the character.
 - Speeds: in this sector the user can input the movement speeds of the character.
 #
 - SetHP.cs and SetInitiative.cs